jariperttunen/lukeghg/ScenarioTemplate/README.md

 + ScenarioTemplate.xlsx: Defines the template Excel sheet for output.
    One sheet will be created for each land use and land use change class.

-The idea is to use UIDMatrix.xlsx and ScenarioTemplate.xlsx to identify time series from the scenario files (format as in GHG Inventory) and insert them to their proper places in their respective sheets in the resulting scenarion Excel file.
+The idea is to use ScenarioTemplate.xlsx to identify time series from the scenario files and insert them to their proper places in their respective sheets in the resulting scenarion Excel file.
+Also summary excel sheets will be generated.